Call Us Today: (877) 716-9047

 Get Help Today

-If you or someone you love is struggling with alcohol addiction, the team at Del Arroyo Recovery Center is ready to help you get well.
+If you or someone you love is struggling with drug abuse or alcohol addiction, it’s time to consider an inpatient program at Del Arroyo Recovery Center in Los Angeles, California.

 A new path forward is possible.
-Get in touch today at 877-535-0636 to learn more about our alcohol detox and inpatient treatment programs.
+Get in touch today at 877-535-0636 to verify insurance coverage or learn more about our alcohol detox and inpatient treatment programs.